walshiiro/PlasticMemisc/README.md

-# WeebMusicWeb
+# PlasticMemisc

-WeebMusicWeb is a web-based application designed for anime music fans to discover and enjoy their favorite tracks from anime.
-Whether you're looking for the latest openings, endings, or just your favorite OSTs, WeebMusicWeb brings the music from your favorite shows to your browser.
+PlasticMemisc is a web-based application designed for anime music fans to discover and enjoy their favorite tracks from anime.
+Whether you're looking for the latest openings, endings, or just your favorite OSTs, PlasticMemisc brings the music from your favorite shows to your browser.

 ## Features